Tatar language: Dialects

-All of these dialects also have subdivisions.
+These dialects also have subdivisions.
 Significant contributions to the study of the Tatar language and its dialects, were made by a scientist Gabdulkhay Akhatov, who is considered to be the founder of the modern Tatar dialectological school.

 Spoken idioms of Siberian Tatars, which differ significantly from the above two, are often considered as the third dialect group of Tatar by some, but as an independent language on its own by others.

 Central or Middle

 The Central or Middle dialectal group is spoken in Kazan and most of Tatarstan and is the basis of the standard literary Tatar language.
 Middle Tatar includes the Nagaibak dialect.